Vaibhavdev309/ai-appointment-scheduler/README.md

     *   Create a `.env` file in the root directory of the project.
     *   Copy the contents from `.env.example` into your new `.env` file.
     *   Obtain a `GEMINI_API_KEY` from the Google AI Studio (or Google Cloud Console) and replace `YOUR_GEMINI_API_KEY_HERE` with your actual key.
+    *   If you plan to use Redis caching, set `REDIS_URL` (e.g., `redis://localhost:6379`).
+If not set, Redis caching will attempt to connect to `redis://localhost:6379` by default, but the application will still function without a running Redis instance (though caching will be ineffective).
     *   You can also adjust `PORT` and `NODE_ENV` if needed.

     `.env` example:
     ```
     GEMINI_API_KEY=AIzaSy...
+    REDIS_URL=redis://localhost:6379
     PORT=3000
     NODE_ENV=development
     ```